cggh/panoptes/documentation/importdata/importsettings/datatable_properties.rst

   - ``StartPattern``: searches all text that starts with the string typed by the user.
   - ``Pattern``: searches all text that contains the string typed by the user.

-Relation
+relation
   *Block.* Defines a many-to-one foreign relation to a parent data table.
   The parent table should contain a property with the same name as the primary key property in the child table.
   The block can contain the following keys:
-    TableId
+    tableId
       *DatatableID (required).* Data table ID of the relation parent table.

-    ForwardName
+    forwardName
       *Text (required).*  Default:belongs to.
 Display name of the relation from child to parent.

-    ReverseName
+    reverseName
       *Text (required).*  Default:has.
 Display name of the relation from parent to child.

-ReadData
+readData
   *Boolean.*  Default:True.
 If set to false, this property will not be imported from the TAB-delimited source file.

-CanUpdate
+canUpdate
   *Boolean.*  Default:False.
 If set to true, this property can be modified by the user. (*NOTE: under construction*).

-ShowInTable
+showInTable
   *Boolean.*  Default:True.
 If set to false this property will not be available to be shown in tables in the application.

-ShowInBrowser
+showInBrowser
-  *Boolean.* If set, this property will automatically appear as a track in the genome browser (only applies if *IsPositionOnGenome* is specified in database settings).
+  *Boolean.*  Default:False.
+If set, this property will automatically appear as a track in the genome browser (only applies if *IsPositionOnGenome* is specified in database settings).

-TableDefaultVisible
+tableDefaultVisible
   *Boolean.*  Default:True.
 If set to true (default) then this property will appear in tables when they are first shown.

-BrowserDefaultVisible
+browserDefaultVisible
-  *Boolean.* Indicates that the track will activated by default in the genome browser (only applies if *ShowInBrowser* is True).
+  *Boolean.* Indicates that the track will activated by default in the genome browser (only applies if *showInBrowser* is True).

-BrowserShowOnTop
+browserShowOnTop
   *Boolean.* Indicates that the track will be shown in the top (non-scrolling) area of the genome browser.
-  In this case, it will always be visible (only applies if *ShowInBrowser* is True).
+  In this case, it will always be visible (only applies if *showInBrowser* is True).

-ChannelName
-  *Text.* Name of the genome browser track this property will be displayed in.
-   Properties sharing the same track name will be displayed in overlay (only applies if *ShowInBrowser* is True).

-ChannelColor
+channelColor
-  *Text.* Colour used to display this property in the genome browser.
-Formatted as ``"rgb(r,g,b)"`` (only applies if *ShowInBrowser* is True).
+  *Text.*  Default:rgb(0,0,0).
+Colour used to display this property in the genome browser.
+Formatted as ``"rgb(r,g,b)"`` (only applies if *showInBrowser* is True).

-ConnectLines
+connectLines
-  *Boolean.* Indicate that the points will be connected with lines in the genome browser (only applies if *ShowInBrowser* is True).
+  *Boolean.*  Default:False.
+Indicate that the points will be connected with lines in the genome browser (only applies if *showInBrowser* is True).

-DefaultVisible
+defaultVisible
   *Boolean.*  Default:True.  .

-Order
+order
   *Value.*  Default:-1.
 Only used for reference genome tracks.

-SummaryValues
+summaryValues
-  *Block.* Instructs Panoptes to apply a multiresolution summary algorithm for fast display of this property in the genome browser at any zoom level(only applies if *ShowInBrowser* is True).
+  *Block.* Instructs Panoptes to apply a multiresolution summary algorithm for fast display of this property in the genome browser at any zoom level(only applies if *showInBrowser* is True).
   The block can contain the following keys:
-    BlockSizeMin
+    blockSizeMin
       *Value.*  Default:1.
 Minimum summary block size (in bp).

-    BlockSizeMax
+    blockSizeMax
       *Value (required).* Maximum summary block size (in bp).

-    ChannelColor
+    channelColor
-      *Text.* Colour of the channel, for numerical channels.
+      *Text.*  Default:rgb(0,0,180).
+Colour of the channel, for numerical channels.
 Formatted as ``"rgb(r,g,b)"``.

-    MaxDensity
+    maxDensity
       *Value.* For categorical properties this set the scale for the summary track in rows/bp.
 Defaults to 1/bp.